modmore/docs/en/04_Redactor/02_v3.x/01_Quickstart.md

 Also use [ContentBlocks](https://modmore.com/contentblocks/)?
 Then you can use the [provided Redactor input type](Usage/ContentBlocks) to use a specific configuration set for rich text fields for more control.

+## Themes

+Redactor 3 ships with a selection of different editor themes.
+[Choose the one you like most](Themes), or [build your own](Themes/Custom).

+## Shortcuts & Shortcodes

+With the [available shortcuts](Shortcuts) you can execute some common commands without needing to leave the keyboard.

+With the [shortcodes](Shortcodes) you can start typing certain codes at the start of a new line to apply standard formatting.

+## More features

+It's encouraged to start editing your configuration set to learn about all the features Redactor uses.
+Each option has a description in the editing view to help you understand what it does.

+For the more powerful functionality, we have [extended documentation](Features).
+The configuration set view will also link to that documentation where applicable.